 Josef Koudelka: The Making of Landscape

-This exhibition produced by the WS Society with Magnum Photos reflects on Czech-French photographer Josef Koudelka’s landscape photographs, through large displays of his 20+ meters long concertina photo-books and documents from his personal collection.
+The exhibition focuses on Josef Koudelka’s landscape photographs, reflecting on the Czech-French photographer’s acute awareness of the precarious relationship mankind has with his natural environment.
+The exhibition features large displays of his 20+ meters long concertina photo-books and dummies (or ‘maquettes’) from his personal collection.

 ‘Where are the people?’
-Henri Cartier-Bresson asked Koudelka when presented with his friend’s first panoramic landscapes photographs in the 1980s.
-Some 30 years later, landscapes have become the main subject of the multi-awarded photographer’s work, and the people are in fact everywhere in the empty landscapes captured in Poland, France, Wales, Israel or the Mediterranean area.
-These are man-made landscapes, for economical or political reasons and they tell human stories, belonging to a time long ago or contemporary.
-It takes all Koudelka’s talent to make us accept that, despite the grim views, this is still our land.
+Henri Cartier-Bresson asked Josef Koudelka (born 1938) when presented with his friend’s first panoramic landscapes photographs in the 1980s.
+Some 30 years later, landscapes have become the main subject of the multi-awarded photographer’s work, and the people are in fact everywhere in the empty landscapes captured in Czechoslovakia, France, Italy, Israel and the West Bank, and all around the Mediterranean area.
+These are man-made landscapes, for economical or political reasons, and they tell human stories, belonging to a time long ago or contemporary.
+‘What is terrible is the destruction, not the destroyed landscape’ says Koudelka, and it takes all his talent to make us accept that, despite the grim views, this is still our land.

 1–27 August 2017